jmhutchison/QGIS-Training-Manual/vector_analysis/reproject_transform.rst

   * Uncheck the :guilabel:`Enable 'on the fly' CRS transformation` box.
   * Clicking :guilabel:`OK`.

-* Add another vector layer to your map which has the data for South Africa only.
-You'll find it as :kbd:`exercise_data/world/RSA.shp`.
+* Add another vector layer to your map which has the data for Indonesia only.
+You'll find it as :kbd:`exercise_data/world/Indonesia_regions.shp`.

 What do you notice?